mbeddr/mps-platform-docs/src/doc/docs/home/console.md

 - troubleshooting
 ---

+The MPS console, not to be confused with the terminal, provides the ability to execute (mainly Base Language code) on the command line.
+It supports special commands starting with a hash sign to achieve common tasks such find nodes (`#nodes`) or cleaning the generates files (`#clean`).
+It is meant to be used by developers, but might be useful for users it they get stuck.
+Additional to the provided commands, you can use it for the following common tasks:

+- Selecting a node in the editor and modifying it: In certain cases, the console can be the only way to make changes when even the reflective editor fails.
+- Writing new code faster: The `#print` statements can, for example, provide detailed feedback when testing new code.
+New Ideas can be quickly prototyped and executed by a single mouse click.
+- Exploring: You can check the output of single expressions or query nodes/models/modules to learn more about them.
+When dealing with unknown nodes, it makes sense to output their concept (`myNode.concept`) or navigate to it by clicking on it.
+You can access node annotations through myNode.@annotationRole.
+Make sure to import the annotation's dependency or it its role won't be visible (e.g. import [SuppressErrorsAnnotation](http://127.0.0.1:63320/node?ref=r%3A00000000-0000-4000-0000-011c89590288%28jetbrains.mps.lang.core.structure%29%2F4222318806802425298) to have `myNode.@suppress` available)
+- Debugging: Like exploring, the console is a great tool for figuring out why something doesn't work.
+Paste short code snippets directly into the console and observe the intermediate results if you don't want to use a debugger.
+One common source of errors are model queries that return an empty list because of wrong conditions or structural assumptions (e.g. concept X is not a descendant of concept Y).
+  Play around with your query.
+Remove parts of the query, check the scope or output intermediate returned results.
+- Search for usages of concepts or nodes with a condition: `#instances` and `#nodes` can be combined with a scope and further queries to constrain the amount of results.
+Ensure to not use too expensive queries (e.g. `#nodes<scope = global>`) or else you might wait for your results for a while.

 !!! warning "I can't enter the print statement."

     Nested structures don't support it (MPS-34656).
 Use it at the top level instead.
 If you need to output multiple objects,